gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Math.Topology/README.md

 ![Simple graph with five vertices and one edge](../../Documentation/Assets/Math/Topology/simple-graph-5-1.svg?raw=true)

-The same `ISet<T>` model applies to  graph edges: they are treated as a set too.
+The same `ISet<T>` model applies to the graph edges: they are treated as a set too.

 ### Operations

-Now once we have the basics in place, let's take a look on graph operations.
+Now once we have the basics in place, let's take a look at graph operations.
 Consider the graph:

 ``` c#